Recovering from Religion: RfR podcast

 The RfR podcast has had several format iterations.

 The most recent version is hosted by RfR online programming director, anthropologist Dr. Kara Griffin, a former Southern Baptist.
 These episodes consist of audio recordings adapted from the organization's weekly "RfRx Talks" in which RfR volunteers "talk to those who've been harmed by extreme religion and religious practices.
 You meet guests with personal experiences and insights in various religions and religious groups, including Mormonism, Jehovah Witnesses, Scientology, religious activism, and more."

 A previous iteration of the podcast, begun in October 2018, was co-hosted by Tim Rymel and Bill Prickett.
 Guests included Lloyd Evans, Janja Lalich, John Smid, and Angela Soffe.
 Prior to 2018, the podcast was hosted by Scott Smith who, along with his wife, died on November 27, 2017, in a murder-suicide by Scott.

-Support Groups

-RfR runs virtual and in-person support groups for its clients which may be accessed from their homepage via links to their "Group Meeting Calendar" and "Support Group Map".

-Online community

-RfR features an online community, consisting of a wide variety of "channels" organized by topics such as the religion being questioned, being African-American, coming out as gay or trans, or being a questioning clergy member.

-Weekly Zoom meetings

-RfR holds virtual client meetings using Zoom most Monday evenings (US time) where people recovering from different religions discuss issues of mutual interest.

 Ambassador program

 RfR has an "Ambassador program" whereby volunteers are trained to represent Recovering from Religion in their local communities as well as online.
 Volunteers must agree to "refrain from engaging in debate about religion or gods, and will instead encourage people to chat, phone, visit our Resources, or join one [of] our local Support Groups."